FERPA privacy information for parents of EFSC students

 The Family Educational Rights and Privacy Act (FERPA) (20 U.S.C. § 1232g; 34 CFR Part 99) is a Federal law that protects the privacy of student education records.
 The law applies to all schools that receive funds under an applicable program of the U.S. Department of Education.

 FERPA gives parents certain rights with respect to their children's education records.
 These rights transfer to the student when he or she reaches the age of 18 or attends a school beyond the high school level at any age.
 Students to whom the rights have transferred are "eligible students."

-IMPORTANT: If it is determined that persons other than the student are accessing a student's records in an ANGEL or Canvas Learning Management System classroom, the student will be removed from the class and receive a final grade of "F." While students may have provided written consent for a third party to receive information regarding their educational records, that consent does not permit any other person besides the student to complete or access coursework within the classroom or online setting.
+IMPORTANT: If it is determined that persons other than the student are accessing a student's records in a Canvas Learning Management System classroom, the student will be removed from the class and receive a final grade of "F." While students may have provided written consent for a third party to receive information regarding their educational records, that consent does not permit any other person besides the student to complete or access coursework within the classroom or online setting.

 Frequently asked questions from parents

 Q. Why can't I get my son/daughter's grades/schedule?
 I'm paying the bills!

 A. FERPA does not permit EFSC to release non-directory information without the signed consent of the student or in compliance with a subpoena.

 Q. How can I pay my son/daughter's account if you can't even tell me how much they owe?

 A. Your child will either have to verbally inform you about their financial account or they will have to provide a written consent authorizing you to receive and inspect their financial statements.